oganm/brainCellTypeSpecificGenes/README.md

 ogbox is a general purpose package that is written for personal use.
 Hence it is not on CRAN.
 To get it, you need to install devtools if you don't have it already

-geneSynonym is a package to find gene synonyms.
-It also needs to be installed from my repositories.
+geneSynonym is a package to find gene synonyms and homologene finds gene homologues across species.
+They also need to be installed from github.

 ```
 install.packages('devtools')
 library(devtools)
 install_github('oganm/ogbox')
 install_github('oganm/geneSynonym')
+install_github('oganm/homologene')

 ```